martijnvv/sgtm_ecom_attribution/README.md

 ### Firestore Setup
 * Select a Cloud Firestore mode
   * Select Native Mode
-* Choose where to store your data
-  * Create Database

 #### Delete outdated documents in Firestore
 Use time-to-live (TTL) policies to automatically delete outdated documents.